KMDL: History

 KMDL began broadcasting August 1, 1981, at 97.7 MHz.
 When it signed on, it had a 3,000 watt signal, a fraction of its current output.
 It concentrated on Kaplan-area listeners with a signal that was hard to hear in Lafayette.
 In 1991, in an effort to serve listeners in the more lucrative Lafayette radio market, KMDL upgraded to 40,000 watts and relocated to 97.5 MHz.
 The move lasted for a short time, however, as interference forced the station to return to 97.7 until it was found that the station could move to 97.3 interference-free.

 KMDL has been playing country music since first signing on as "K-Middle," in reference to 97.7 appearing in the middle of the FM dial on an analog radio.
 After relocating to 97.3, KMDL dropped the "K-Middle" branding and identified only using its frequency and call letters.
 It later shifted from a traditional country format to a current hit-based country sound in September 1995.
-It began identifying as "the Dawg," a reference to University of Louisiana at Lafayette's Bulldog mascot.
+It began identifying as "the Dawg," a reference to the University of Louisiana at Lafayette's Bulldog mascot.
 (The university has since switched its sports teams' names to the Louisiana Ragin' Cajuns.)